nkuegler/r2_processing/r2prime_calculation/README.md

 # Todos:
 - adjust session cleanup and final cleanup scripts to be used by both the R2prime calculatin and the t2 processing
+- R2prime calc fails in the last step if output dir is not empty.
+This should be checked in the before submitting the job or the data in the output dir should be overwritten